-The Distemper/Hepatitis/Lepto/Parvo vaccine must have been given between April 1, 2017 and February 28, 2018.
+The Distemper/Hepatitis/Lepto/Parvo vaccine must have been given between April 1, 2018 and February 27, 2019.

-The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 3, 2017 and February 28, 2018.
+The Bordetella (intra-nasal, oral or injectable) vaccine must have been given between October 2, 2018 and February 27, 2019.

 Proof of Rabies vaccination must come from a licensed veterinarian or certified lay vaccinator.
-Rabies vaccines must be given no later than March 1, 2018 and must be current through April 1, 2018, 2018 Race Rules 12 of 16 according to Alaska State regulations.
+Rabies vaccines must be given no later than February 27, 2019 and must be current through April 1, 2019, according to Alaska State regulations.

-All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 21, 2018.
+All teams must be de-wormed for Echinoccocus multilocularis with a medication approved by the ITC on or after Wednesday, February 20, 2019.
 Mushers should be prepared to pay for this medication if it is not made available through the ITC.

-For those mushers who have volunteered and signed consent forms, ITC will be allowed to collect samples and gather data from dropped dogs and dogs that have completed the race, in the effort to gather information to improve dog care.
+For those mushers who have volunteered and signed consent forms, ITC will be allowed to collect samples and gather data from returned dogs and dogs that have completed the race, in the effort to gather information to improve dog care.

 Rule 41 -- Jurisdiction and Care: All dogs entered in the race are under the jurisdiction of the Race Marshal from the time they enter the staging area at the start until 72 hours after they have been released by the ITC veterinarians or 48 hours after the final musher finishes.
 The Chief Veterinarian shall have the authority to determine in his or her exclusive discretion whether any dogs require veterinary care and to select the provider, including treatment by medical specialists and or 24-hour care facilities, prior to an animal's release.
 In such case, financial responsibility shall be borne by the musher.
 If the financial responsibility is not satisfied within 30 days of the banquet, finishing status will be withdrawn until satisfied.
-In addition, the Chief Veterinarian will have immediate access to medical records and updated status reports of all dropped dogs for up to 72 hours after their release.
+In addition, the Chief Veterinarian will have immediate access to medical records and updated status reports of all returned dogs for up to 72 hours after their release.
 In the event that a death occurs within the 72-hour period following release, an ITC representative will participate in a necropsy of that animal.